The big news: Protesting farmers to stay put at borders, list new demands, and 9 other top stories

 - Farmers say they’ll block five entry points to Delhi, call Burari protest site ‘open jail’: PM Modi said agriculture reforms brought new rights, opportunities to farmers.

-- Vaccine trial participant sues Serum Institute for ‘severe adverse effect’, DGCI begins inquiry: The participant has demanded that the vaccine trial be immediately halted and all plans for its ‘manufacture and distribution’ be suspended.
+- Vaccine trial participant sues Serum Institute for ‘severe adverse effect’, DCGI begins inquiry: The participant has demanded that the vaccine trial be immediately halted and all plans for its ‘manufacture and distribution’ be suspended.

 - BJP would free Hyderabad ‘from shackles of Nizam, Nawab culture’, says Amit Shah at poll rally: Meanwhile, Asaduddin Owaisi criticised BJP’s campaign for Hyderabad civic body polls, saying it ‘looks like we are electing a PM’.